infantlikesprogramming/Simple-shell/README.md

 # Simple-shell

+This is programming project 1 in chapter 3 of the book Operating system concepts 10th ed (Silberschatz, Galvin, and Gagne)

 This program acts as a simple shell:
 1. It can receive and execute Linux commands (with arguments)
 2. Pipe and IO redirection features: It provides pipe (`!`) or IO redirection (for one file only) (`<` or `>`) features